 Received Sub-Committee visit

 Germany presented voluntary pledges and commitments in support of its candidature for membership for the period 2016-2018 in July 2015.

-An analysis of steps taken by Germany in fulfilment of its international level pledges shows that it continues to make voluntary contributions to OHCHR (of around US$5 million per year).
-Germany has ratified all of the core human rights conventions.
-In terms of its periodic reports, Germany has three overdue period reports (its CERD, CRC and CRPD), although for less than a year.
-In terms of cooperation with Special Procedures, Germany maintains a Standing Invitation, has facilitated 91% of visit requests, and has responded to 85% of communications.
-In terms of support for the work of the Council, Germany participates in a large number of panel discussions (36%), interactive dialogues (42%) and general debates (44%).
+An analysis of steps taken by Germany in fulfilment of its international level pledges shows that it continues to make substantial voluntary contributions to OHCHR (of around US$5 million per year).
+Germany has ratified all core human rights conventions.
+In terms of its periodic reports, Germany has three overdue period reports (under CERD, CRC and CRPD) – although each is overdue by less than a year.
+In terms of cooperation with Special Procedures, Germany maintains a standing invitation, has facilitated over 90% of all visit requests, and has responded to 86% of communications.
+In terms of support for the work of the Council, Germany (individually) participates in around 40% of the Council’s panel discussions, interactive dialogues and general debates.